 Fill In Your Inbound Learning Gaps

 Outbound sales reps are constantly in conversation with your target audience.
-Gather insights about the questions they receive most often, or the kinds of objections the frequently face — although there likely isn’t enough information prominently available about these subjects to satisfy your potential customers.
+Gather insights about the questions they receive most often, or the kinds of objections the frequently face.
+It's likely there isn’t enough information prominently available about these subjects to satisfy your potential customers.

 With the feedback from outbound, you can create fresh inbound content that will fill in the gaps in your inbound customer’s journey for a smoother path towards a sale.
 Or arm sales reps with this content so that they’ve got something helpful to pass on to a prospect the next time they face obstacles in an outbound conversation.